gear-tech/gear/pallets/gear-program/README.md

-# Tracking and charging fee for on-chain resources usage
+# API to work with programs

-A module providing extrinsics and offchain workers for things like charging rent for keeping messages in the wait list etc.
+A module provides functions for things like pause/resume/check existance of programs.

 ## Interface

 ### Dispatchable Functions

-* `collect_waitlist_rent` - called by any external account to collect wait list rent for a set of message IDs

-License: Unlicense
+### Functions

+* `pause_program` - pause running program
+* `resume_program` - resumes previously paused program
+* `paused_program_exists` - checks if the paused program with specified id exists
+* `program_exists` - checks if the program with specified id exists